Understand how SFURTI promotes cluster development for traditional industries, improving productivity and artisan incomes.

-The Strategy of Fund for Renewal of Traditional Industries (SFURTI), was launched in 2005 to foster clustered economic growth in the nation.
+The Scheme of Fund for Regeneration of Traditional Industries (SFURTI), was launched in 2005 to foster clustered economic growth in the nation.
 The Khadi and Village Businesses Council (KVIC) acts as the focal point for the advancement of Khadi Clusters.
 As an alternative, Coir Board serves as the hub organisation for coir-related clusters.

 This program was implemented to boost the conventional artisan industry, increase its profitability, strengthen its nationwide presence, increase its visibility, and ensure profitability.
 There will soon be additional job opportunities and shared facility hubs, making this plan especially attractive to artisans employed in the traditional sectors.